Citi Bike Rental Guide

 If you’re using the kiosk, insert your credit card to get a ride code

-4️⃣ Return & Dock
+4️⃣ Return & dock

-Make sure to securely park the bike and verify that it beeps and locks before leaving to avoid extra charges
+Make sure to securely park the bike and verify that it beeps and locks before leaving to avoid extra charges.

 pricing + membership options